Top-Rated Smart Home Security Systems – Roundup & Reviews

 - Professional monitoring from $20/month; no contract required

-Best for: Amazon/Alexa households that want a strong value-priced system with broad device compatibility and the option to build out coverage room by room.
+Best for: Amazon/Alexa households that want strong value with broad device compatibility and room-by-room expandability.

 4. SimpliSafe — Best for Renters and No-Contract Flexibility